 Disruptions of school operations are not tolerated and may constitute a misdemeanor offense.
 As identified by law, disruptions include the following:

-- Interference with the movement of people at an exit, entrance, or hallway of a district building without authorization from an administrator. - Use of force, violence, or threats in an attempt to prevent participation in an authorized assembly. - Use of force, violence, or threats to cause disruption during an assembly. - Interference with the movement of people at an exit or an entrance to district property. - Use of force, violence, or threats in an attempt to prevent people from entering or leaving district property without authorization from an administrator. - Disruption of classes or other school activities while on district property or on public property that is within 500 feet of district property.
-Class disruption includes making loud noises, using profane language, trying to entice a student away from or prevent a student from attending a required class or activity, entering a classroom without authorization, and disrupting the activity or any misconduct.

-Interference with the transportation of students in vehicles owned or operated by the district.
+- Interference with the movement of people at an exit, entrance, or hallway of a district building without authorization from an administrator. - Interference with an authorized activity by seizing control of all or part of a building. - Use of force, violence, or threats in an attempt to prevent participation in an authorized assembly. - Use of force, violence, or threats to cause disruption during an assembly. - Interference with the movement of people at an exit or an entrance to district property. - Use of force, violence, or threats in an attempt to prevent people from entering or leaving district property without authorization from an administrator. - Disruption of classes or other school activities while on district property or on public property that is within 500 feet of district property.
+Class disruption includes making loud noises, trying to entice a student away from or prevent a student from attending a required class or activity, and entering a classroom without authorization and disrupting the activity with loud or profane language or any misconduct. - Interference with the transportation of students in vehicles owned or operated by the district.